-Magnetic Resonance Imaging (MRI) scan or Computed Tomography (CT) scan - These scans give a 3-dimensional picture of your body.
+Magnetic Resonance Imaging (MRI) scan or Computed Tomography (CT) scan - These scans give a 3-dimensional picture of your body and can help us to see if any cancer has spread to other organs.
 Both these scans are painless but may make you feel claustrophobic, as you have to lie still whilst the scanner moves you in and out of a large circular machine.
 However, the radiology staff will reassure you throughout the procedure.